 Inpatient Treatment

 Indiana inpatient treatment service opportunities are widespread across the state.
-Inpatient treatment, or residential treatment, involves staying as a full-time resident for 20-45 days at a drug or alcohol treatment facility.
+Inpatient or residential treatment involves staying as a full-time resident for 20-45 days at a drug or alcohol treatment facility.

-Group counseling sessions are extremely valuable during treatment as it can help patients meet with and talk to others who are in similar predicaments.
-During these group therapy session, patients will be given the opportunity to share their story and ask for and receive advice from others in recovery, some may have even been in recovery once before and can offer advice for maintaining sobriety and avoiding relapses.
+Group counseling sessions are extremely valuable during treatment as they can help patients meet and talk to others in similar predicaments.
+During this group therapy session, patients can share their stories and ask for and receive advice from others in recovery; some may have even been in recovery once before and can offer advice for maintaining sobriety and avoiding relapses.

 While group therapy is important, individual and one-on-one therapy is also a great way to learn about and determine the best strategies to overcome addiction and achieve long-term sobriety.
-One of the most common and effective forms of one-on-one therapy is cognitive behavioral therapy.
+Cognitive behavioral therapy is one of the most common and effective forms of one-on-one therapy.
 During this type of individual treatment, patients will work with a clinician to identify personal triggers that may lead to substance abuse.
-Once these are identified, the therapist will work to develop healthier responses to those triggers that will help patients overcome these negative and destructive thought processes.
+Once these are identified, the therapist will develop healthier responses to those triggers that will help patients overcome these negative and destructive thought processes.

 Along with these forms of psychotherapy, many treatment centers like to reach out to family members and get them involved in the recovery process.
-These family therapy sessions will help show patients how their substance abuse issues may have affected the family system and can help patients understand that getting sober will not only help their individual life, but can have a residual and lasting effect on their loved ones as well.
+These family therapy sessions will help show patients how their substance abuse issues may have affected the family system and can help patients understand that getting sober will not only help their individual life but can also have a residual and lasting effect on their loved ones.

 Outpatient Services

-Finally, outpatient services is one of the final steps of the treatment path.
-Outpatient services is a step-down from inpatient, it allows patients to go back to living independently away from 24-hour supervision while still receiving treatment services.
+Finally, outpatient services are one of the final steps of the treatment path.
+Outpatient services, often called outpatient rehab, are a step down from inpatient; they allow patients to go back to living independently away from 24-hour supervision while still receiving treatment services.

-During outpatient services, patients will still be exposed to a number of different therapy options but will be able to work their work and personal life schedules around these things.
+During outpatient services, patients will still be exposed to several different therapy options but will be able to work their work and personal life schedules around these things.

 Next Steps

-Addiction is a complex issue that is widespread and affecting millions of Americans.
+Addiction is a complex issue that is widespread and affects millions of Americans.
 Whether it is illicit drugs, prescription medication, alcohol, or some other substance, addiction treatment centers in Indiana and throughout the country are there to help.
-They can provide you or your loved one with the services they need to set them up for long-term sobriety.
+They can provide you or your loved one with the necessary services to set them up for long-term sobriety.

-Landmark Recovery is one alcohol and drug rehab in Indiana that is dedicated to helping our patients overcome their substance abuse issues.
-Landmark offers patients access to holistic and evidence-based treatment that can provide them with the tools that they need to succeed.
+Landmark Recovery of Indianapolis is one alcohol and drug rehab in Indiana dedicated to helping our patients overcome their substance abuse issues.
+Landmark offers patients access to holistic and evidence-based treatment that can give them the tools they need to succeed.
 Landmark is one of the premier drug rehabs in Indianapolis and is ready to take your call.
-If you would like to learn more about our services and treatment plans, please visit our website and reach out to our admissions team today.

 Choose Recovery Over Addiction